 In 1984, Congress sought a remedy for the financial pain caused by commuting to and from work.
 Now over three decades later, the executive and legislative branches of the federal government continue to help commuters and employers.
-In December 2015, Congress and President Obama approved the Protecting Americans from Tax Hikes (PATH) Act, part of which raised the monthly exclusion limits on transit pass, commuter highway vehicle, and parking for 2016.
-Also of note, the transit and commuter highway vehicle limits are now equal to parking limits, whereas in the past there was a significant difference in the numbers ($130 for transit/highway vehicle, $250 for parking).
+With the passage of the Protecting Americans from Tax Hikes (PATH) Act in 2015, American workers could enjoy greater tax advantages on transit passes, commuter highway vehicle, and parking.

 Refer to the following commuter benefits chart, which comes from IRS Section 132(a), regarding expense types and descriptions.
 Monthly pretax deduction limits are also below: